 Alternatively, you can opt to join an additional safari (or safaris) in the park to spot more birds and wildlife.

-The Sunderbans is a natural region in the Bengal region comprising Bangladesh and East India.
-It is the largest single block of tidal halophytic mangrove forest in the world and covers an area of approximately 6213 square miles (10,000 km) of which 60 percent is in Bangladesh.
-The entire national park area has plenty of impressive statuses as a UNESCO World Heritage Site, a Tiger Reserve (specifically, the Bengal tiger), and a Biosphere Reserve.
+Today, you'll transfer by car to a boat jetty, where you'll board a vessel headed to the Sundarbans National Park.
+The Sundarbans is a natural region in the Bengal region comprising Bangladesh and East India and is the world's largest single block of tidal halophytic mangrove forest.
+The national park area has impressive statuses as a UNESCO World Heritage Site, a Tiger Reserve (specifically, the Bengal tiger), and a Biosphere Reserve.

-Later in the day, you'll visit the divine Kali Temple situated on the bank of the Ganges (Hooghly) River.
-This ancient temple is Kolkata's holiest spot for Hindus, dedicated to the Hindu Goddess Kali.
-You'll have time to wander through the floral- and peacock-motif tiles that look more Victorian than Indian, while pilgrims make their way into the main hall to throw hibiscus flowers at a crowned, three-eyed Kali image with a gold-plated tongue.
+In the afternoon, you'll visit the divine Kali Temple situated on the bank of the Ganges (Hooghly) River.
+Dedicated to the Hindu Goddess Kali, this ancient temple is Kolkata's holiest spot for Hindus.
+You can wander through the floral- and peacock-motif tiles that look more Victorian than Indian while pilgrims make their way into the main hall to toss hibiscus flowers at a crowned, three-eyed Kali image with a gold-plated tongue.

 Following the tour, enjoy some free time to explore on your own.
-Consider sampling the city's international dining scene, spanning the culinary gamut from local fish curry to Cantonese, Thai, and Moroccan fare.
+Consider sampling the city's international dining scene, which spans the culinary gamut from local fish curry to Cantonese, Thai, and Moroccan fare.

-It's time to say goodbye to India!
-At the designated time, you'll be picked up and transferred to Kolkata's Netaji Subhash Chandra Bose International Airport for your flight back to Delhi.
-From here, connect to your international flight home or next destination.
+It's time to say goodbye to India.
+You'll be picked up and transferred to Kolkata's Netaji Subhash Chandra Bose International Airport for your flight back to Delhi and connected to your international flight.
 Safe travels!